 - 3.52 The process for reconciling enhancements expenditure is: - (a) firstly, the enhancements allowance in our PR08 determination is recorded: - (b) secondly, any changes to the enhancements allowance in our PR08 determination that have been agreed by us are recorded.
-This includes:

-(i) changes to the allocation of renewals and enhancement expenditure in the delivery plan, agreed by us;

-(ii) deferrals of expenditure from CP3 to CP4;

-(iii) deferrals of expenditure from CP4 to CP5 and any other changes to the delivery plan that have gone through change control; and
+This includes: - (i) changes to the allocation of renewals and enhancement expenditure in the delivery plan, agreed by us; - (ii) deferrals of expenditure from CP3 to CP4; - (iii) deferrals of expenditure from CP4 to CP5 and any other changes that have gone through change control; and - (iv) any other adjustments agreed by us.

-- (iv) any other adjustments agreed by us. - (c) thirdly, all adjustments to the enhancements expenditure per the RAB roll forward policy are recorded.
-This includes: - (i) adjustments for the non-delivery of outputs; - (ii) deferrals within CP4; and

-(iii) adjustments for efficient and inefficient under/over spend, including where appropriate the 25% retention of any efficient under/over spend and any adjustments for manifestly inefficient spend and Network Rail's retention of the first £50m p.a. of overspend.

-(d) Then, add all non-PR08 enhancements including the related capitalised financing and amortisation.34
+- (c) thirdly, all adjustments to the enhancements expenditure per the RAB roll forward policy are recorded.
+This includes: - (i) deferrals within CP4; and - (ii) adjustments for efficient and inefficient under/over spend, including where appropriate the 25% retention of any efficient under/over spend and any adjustments for manifestly inefficient spend and Network Rail's retention of the first £50m p.a. of overspend. - (d) Then, add all non-PR08 enhancements including the related capitalised financing and amortisation32.

-The total after step (d) is the enhancements RAB addition per statement 2a: RAB (Regulatory financial position) of the regulatory financial statements.
+The total after step (d) is the enhancements RAB addition per Statement 2a: RAB (Regulatory financial position) of the regulatory financial statements.

-- 3.53 In order to derive actual enhancement spend we then adjust the enhancement RAB addition for: - (a) any overspend that was deemed inefficient and does not qualify for addition to the RAB; - (b) remove any capitalised financing adjustments included in the RAB addition for enhancements; - (c) where appropriate, remove the adjustment for the 25% retention of over/under spend included in the RAB addition for enhancements; and - (d) any other necessary adjustment (including an explanation of the adjustment).
+- 3.53 In order to derive actual enhancement spend we then adjust the enhancement RAB addition for: - (a) any overspend that was deemed inefficient and does not qualify for addition to the RAB; - (b) remove any capitalised financing adjustments included in the RAB addition for enhancements; - (c) where appropriate, remove the adjustment for the 25% retention of over/under spend included in the RAB addition for enhancements; and - (d) any other necessary adjustment (including an explanation of the adjustment). - 3.54 The total after step (d) is actual enhancement expenditure per Statement 3: Analysis of enhancement capital expenditure of the regulatory financial statements.